 Teach Basic Light and Color Concepts

-Introduce your students to a light and color vocabulary, such as reflection, refraction, ray, and prism as they play and take part in light and color activities.
+Present light and color vocabulary, such as reflection, refraction, ray, and prism as children play and take part in light and color activities.

-Children do not need to memorize the vocabulary, just be introduced to it in everyday play experiences.
+Children do not need to memorize the vocabulary, just introduce it in everyday play experiences.

 The basic light concepts: